prof958/save-up/memory-bank/systemPatterns.md

 - Can show partial cards (peek to right)
 - More natural for mobile scrolling
 - Easier to add more items without restructuring

+### 9. Generated Columns Exclusion (Phase 7)
+**Decision**: Never include GENERATED ALWAYS columns in UPDATE statements

+**Reasoning**:
+- Database constraint: Generated columns auto-calculate based on other columns
+- Attempting to UPDATE causes error: "Column can only be updated to DEFAULT"
+- hourly_wage is GENERATED from salary_amount and salary_type
+- Solution: Exclude from all updateProfile() calls, let database calculate

+**Implementation**:
+- ProfileScreen update excludes hourly_wage
+- Database formula: salary_amount * 12 / (52 * 40) for monthly, salary_amount / (52 * 40) for annual
+- Value refreshes automatically when salary_amount or salary_type changes

 ## Critical Implementation Paths